edwinst/nes64-controller-modification/README.md

 1. Make the cutout for the 3-way switch in the enclosure.

    Depending on whether your controller already had a cutout for the original 2-way switch, you need to enlarge or create the cutout in the enclosure.
-Make sure that the cutout is just large enough to slide the switch to its outermost position in either direction.
+The cutout should be just large enough so you can slide the switch to its outermost position in either direction.

    ![](https://github.com/edwinst/nes64-controller-modification/blob/main/nes64-enclosure-cuout.png?raw=true)